 Once upon a time, the city of Detroit was a teeming metropolis of 1.8 million people and it had the highest per capita income in the United States.
 Now it is a rotting, decaying hellhole of about 700,000 people that the rest of the world makes jokes about.
 On Thursday, we learned that the decision had been made for the city of Detroit to formally file for Chapter 9 bankruptcy.
 It was going to be the largest municipal bankruptcy in the history of the United States by far, but on Friday it was stopped at least temporarily by an Ingham County judge.
+She ruled that Detroit’s bankruptcy filing violates the Michigan Constitution because it would result in reduced pension payments for retired workers.
 1) At this point, the city of Detroit owes money to more than 100,000 creditors.
 2) Detroit is facing $20 billion in debt and unfunded liabilities.